nusje2000/strict-php/README.md

 Json::encode(['key' => 'value']);
 ```
 #### decode (replaces json_decode)
 To decode a json formatted string, you can use `Json::decode()`.
-This function has multiple return types because the
+This function has multiple return types.
-content type can vary.

 ```php
 use Nusje2000\StrictPhp\Json;